okta/okta-sdk-nodejs/README.md

 1. Environment variables
 1. Properties passed to the client constructor

-As such, you can create a client without passing a configuration option, e.g. `new okta.Client()`, so long as you have provided the configuration in one of the other locations.
+As such, you can create a client without passing a configuration option, e.g. `new okta.ApiClient()`, so long as you have provided the configuration in one of the other locations.

 If providing a yaml file, the structure should be the same as the properties that you pass to the client constructor: